IFA Women's Challenge Cup

 For the equivalent tournament in the Republic of Ireland, see FAI Women's Cup.

 The IFA Women's Challenge Cup or Irish Women's Cup is the annual cup competition of women's football teams in Northern Ireland.
+Currently branded as Electric Ireland Women's Challenge Cup due to sponsorship.
 It was first contested in 2005.

 Format

-The eight Women's Premier League teams enter the cup in the third round.
+The ten Women's Premiership teams enter the cup in the third round.
 Up to 32 other teams enter in the first round, if more enter a preliminary round is played.